Skip to Main Content

 Preliminary pages

-• *Title page: Please see Thesis/Dissertation Template for exact formatting and verbiage that should be included.
+• Required: Title page: Please see Thesis/Dissertation Template for exact formatting and verbiage that should be included

 Text

-• *Main body: Text may be divided into sections or chapters at author's discretion
+• Required: Main body: Text may be divided into sections or chapters at author's discretion

 Images

-• All images contained in the body of the thesis must be formatted within the specified margins.
+• If applicable: images contained in the body of the thesis must be formatted within the specified margins

-• Images and graphics from outside sources must be properly cited / attributed.
+• If applicable: images and graphics from outside sources must be properly cited / attributed

 4) Margins: